JuneJulyAugust/H-OBCA/README.md

 7. Install Julia package ControlSystems using Pkg.add("ControlSystems")

 You may see other error messages to install another Julia package.
-You can just type it to terminal and download the packages
+You can type it to terminal and download the other packages

 ### Running the parking example